Societal attitudes toward homosexuality: Difficulties in interpreting homosexuality

 Contemporary scholars caution against applying modern Western assumptions about sex and gender to other times and places; what looks like same-sex sexuality to a Western observer may not be "same-sex" or "sexual" at all to the people engaging in such behaviour.
 For example, in the Bugis cultures of Sulawesi, a female who dresses and works in a masculine fashion and marries a woman is seen as belonging to a third gender; to the Bugis, their relationship is not homosexual (see sexual orientation and gender identity).
-In the case of 'Sambia' (a pseudonym) boys in New Guinea who ingest the semen of older males to aid in their maturation, it is disputed whether this is best understood as a sexual act at all.
-Some scholars have argued that notions of a homosexual and heterosexual identity, as they are currently known in the Western world, only began to emerge in Europe in the mid to late 19th century, though others challenge this.
-Behaviors that today would be widely regarded as homosexual, at least in the West, enjoyed a degree of acceptance in around three-quarters of the cultures surveyed in Patterns of Sexual Behavior (1951).
+In the case of the 'Sambia' (a pseudonym coined by anthropologist Gilbert Herdt), boys in Papua New Guinea ingest the semen of older males as part of initiation rituals intended to aid their maturation; it is disputed whether this is best understood as a sexual act at all.
+Many scholars argue that modern concepts of homosexual and heterosexual identity emerged in Europe during the mid-to-late nineteenth century, although this interpretation is disputed by other scholars.
+Behaviors that today would be widely regarded as homosexual, at least in the West, were reported to enjoy varying degrees of acceptance in many of the cultures surveyed, although the frequently cited figure of "around three-quarters" depends on the interpretation of the original source and should be attributed explicitly (1951).